#EndSARS: A day by day timeline of the protest that has brought Nigeria to its knees. | Nairametrics

 - President Muhammadu Buhari presides over a National Security Council meeting with some former heads of state and some security chiefs.

-- The Lagos State Government has released a schedule of some cases to be heard in the criminal prosecution of police officers for offenses related to violation of human rights in the state.
+- The Lagos State Government released a schedule of cases to be heard in the criminal prosecution of police officers for offenses related to violation of human rights in the state.

-- Instagram apologizes for its algorithm malfunction that leads to the dismay of its users.
-The social networking service apologized, saying that its algorithm incorrectly flagged the posts, “Yesterday our systems were incorrectly flagging content in support of #EndSARS and marking posts as false.
+- Instagram apologized for its algorithm malfunction that lead to the dismay of its users, saying that its algorithm incorrectly flagged the posts, “Yesterday our systems were incorrectly flagging content in support of #EndSARS and marking posts as false.
 We are deeply sorry for this.
-The issue has now been resolved, and we apologize for letting our community down in such a time of need,”
+The issue has now been resolved, and we apologize for letting our community down in such a time of need.”

-- Coca-Cola Nigeria says it has made a donation of N20 Million to cover the medical costs of victims of the #EndSARS protests in hospitals.
+- Coca-Cola Nigeria announced it made a donation of N20 Million to cover the medical costs of victims of the #EndSARS protests in hospitals.

 Note: This timeline is updated daily.